top of page

 ACADEMIC WORK

-Athletes are responsible for all of their academic work.
+Athletes are responsible for all their academic work.
 Athletic teams will sometimes have to leave school early.
 It is the athlete’s responsibility to turn in any academic work and get assignments for that day before departing the school for a game.
 Athletic events can never be used as an excuse for unfinished academic work.

 ABSENCES AND EXTRACURRICULAR ACTIVITIES

-PHYSICAL EXAMINATIONS & CONSENT FORMS
+PHYSICAL EXAMINATION, CONSENT, & CONCUSSION AWARENESS FORMS

 TRAVEL

 All athletes are required to ride the bus to away games.
-Any exception must be authorized by the athletic director.
+Any exception must be authorized by the Athletic Director.
 The athlete must have the permission of the head coach to ride home with his/her parents or another parent after the away games.
 (A note from the parents will be required.)
 No athletes will be able to ride home with other students or non-adults.
-We are very thankful for the vehicles that God has provided for us, and we must do our best to take care of them.
+We are very thankful for the vehicles God has provided for us, and we must do our best to take care of them.

 DRESS